 Take notes!
 Modern technology allows easy recording and preservation of audio and video.
 Future generations of your family or community will be forever grateful for the chance to see or hear the interview.

 There are questions on our list that can be asked of any subject, and some that are designated as specific to parents, grandparents, teachers, and military veterans.
-Be aware that many veterans prefer not to talk about their service for a variety of reasons.
+Be aware that many veterans with combat experience prefer not to talk about their service for a variety of reasons.
 The questions on our list are very general and do not ask things that might be upsetting.
 Be respectful of our heroes when you broach the subject.

 Share the guide questions you will ask with the subject ahead of time if possible.